 HomeDecorative ElementBlogDecorative ElementDesign & Development

-A Brief History of the ADA’s Application to Websites
+A Brief History of ADA and Its Application to Websites

 “Absent the adoption of specific technical requirements for websites through rulemaking, public accommodations have flexibility in how to comply with the ADA’s general requirements of nondiscrimination and effective communication.
 Accordingly, noncompliance with a voluntary technical standard for website accessibility does not necessarily indicate noncompliance with the ADA.”